FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation: Reproducibility of the Benchmark Suite

-We provide the concrete modifications applied for bias exacerbation in Table~\ref{tab:fixds_att_bias_modific} for datasets (I) and (III) and in Table~\ref{tab:fixds_value_bias_modific} for datasets (II) and (IV).
-Furthermore, for each of these four datasets, we listed the counts and states sorted by where they take on the maximal bias in Table\ref{tab:fixds_cs_att_bias_dis},~\ref{tab:fixds_cs_value_bias_dis},~\ref{tab:fixds_cd_att_bias_dis}, and~\ref{tab:fixds_cd_value_bias_dis} respectively.
-Additionally, in Figures~\ref{fig:example_lr_attribute} and~\ref{fig:example_lr_value}, we report the Demographic Disparity distribution for each of the four datasets on Logistic Regression models.
+For the \income dataset, we provide the concrete modifications applied for bias exacerbation in Table ~\ref{tab:fixds_att_bias_modific} for datasets (I) and (III) and in Table~\ref{tab:fixds_value_bias_modific} for datasets (II) and (IV).
+Furthermore, for each of these four datasets, we list the counts and states sorted by where they take on the maximal bias in Table~\ref{tab:fixds_cs_att_bias_dis},~\ref{tab:fixds_cs_value_bias_dis},~\ref{tab:fixds_cd_att_bias_dis}, and~\ref{tab:fixds_cd_value_bias_dis} respectively.
+Additionally, in Figures~\ref{fig:appendix_lr_attribute_income} and~\ref{fig:appendix_value_example_income}, we report the Demographic Disparity distribution for each of the four datasets on Logistic Regression models.

+For the \dutch dataset, we split the clients into two groups (see Section~\ref{sec:dutchdatasets}), and we defined the bias injection settings for each of these groups.
+In this case, instead of setting a $P_{drop}$ and $P_{flip}$ for each client, we set the parameters $\mu$ and $\sigma$ of the Gaussian Distribution for each group we define.
+Then, from this distribution, we draw the $P_{drop}$ and $P_{flip}$ for each client $k$ of the group.
+This allows practitioners to easily set up the dataset creation, especially when the dataset is split among hundreds of clients.
+All configurations utilize for $P_{drop}$ the configuration $\mu=0.5, \sigma=0.05$ and for $P_{flip}$ we set $\mu=0.4,\sigma=0.02$.
+Specifically, in the \att experiment, we considered the sensitive attributes \sex and \mar and fixed $\mu$ and $\sigma$ for both of them.
+In the \val experiment, instead, we considered the \mar sensitive attribute with its values \texttt{Never Married}, \texttt{Married}, \texttt{Divorced}, and \texttt{Widowed}, fixing $\mu$ and $\sigma$ for these groups.